estpr/soloLTRseeker/README.md

 2.	soloLTR mining

 **BLAST** is used to identify candidate loci across the target genome.
 Initial hits are collapsed and classify as per the query which showed the highest percentage identity.
 By default, hits must cover no less than 0.99 of the sequence that produced them, though more permissive thresholds can be set.
 Next, **signs of truncated TEs** are searched out by comparing the flanking sequences of each BLAST hit to the internal domain edges of all intact elements.
-Our tests indicate that the resolution of thishomology search is maximized surveying 200 bp length sequences.
+Our tests indicate that the resolution of this homology search is maximized surveying 200 bp length sequences.
 Yet, this value might be adapted, if the user finds it convenient.
 Finally, upstream and downstream sequences are locally aligned to locate both Target Sites Duplication (**TSDs**).
 In general, TSD length ranges narrowly from 5 to 6 bp.
 Consequently, this step is configured to align pairs of 6-mers allowing 1 mismatch between them.

 ## INPUT FILES